piascikj/imdone/README.md

 	  Options:

 	    -h, --help                output usage information
 	    -V, --version             output the version number
 	    -o, --open                Open imdone in the default browser -s, --stop                Stop imdone server

-	  Example:
+	    -d, --dirs <directories>  A comma separated list of project directories

+	  Examples:

 	    Open imdone in a browser with the current working directory as the project root

 	    $ imdone -o

+	    Open imdone in a browser with list of project directories

+	    $ imdone -o -d projects/imdone,projects/myproject

 How you can help
 ----